amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

   * `"linear solver`" [string] refers to a solver sublist of the list `"Solvers`".

+  * `"inflow krel correction`" [bool] estimates relative permeability on inflow mesh faces.
+This estimate is more reliable than the upwinded relative premeability value, especially in steady-state calculations.

 A specific time intergation method is invoked by parameter `"time integration method`".
 The available options are `"BDF1`" and `"Picard`".